Wm-Mason-Cyber/basic-php-server/README.md

 	or absence of XSS, and a small fixture to build and run the container while tests execute.
 - Classroom-ready documentation and a printable lesson worksheet in `docs/`.
+ - A small PHP helpers library (`src/helpers.php`), a CLI demo script (`bin/demoscript.php`), and a tiny API endpoint (`site/api.php`) that demonstrate safe escaping and simple PHP patterns for students.

 Why this exists
 - Teach how PHP and Apache serve dynamic content.